kvh/autonomous/readme.md

         prompts.append({"prompt": prompt})

-# Use pre-built completion function
+# Use pre-built completion function to react to new prompts
 prompts.on_new_records(OpenAiCompletion(completions, api_key="xxxx", temperature=0.8))

-# Use pre-built slack component to send message
+# Use pre-built slack component to send completions as messages
 completions.on_new_records(
     SlackPostMessage(oauth_token="xxxx", message_template="{completion}")
 )

-# Capture reactions to the posts
+# Capture reactions to the posts for feedback modeling
 reactions_webhook = Webhook("/slack-reactions", slack_reactions)